bluesillybeard/Pinc2/readme.md

 - Wide Support
     - Something along the lines of what ClassiCube supports: https://github.com/ClassiCube/ClassiCube/tree/master?tab=readme-ov-file
+    - this is why we use C: you would be hard pressed to find a platform that does not support C
+        - note: there may be some C++, objective-c, or Java code in this codebase.
+This is for BeOS/Haiku, Macos, and Android respectively, who decided to defy language-agnostic APIs in favor of using a more advanced programming language.

 ## Other things
 - Pinc does not take hold of the entry point
+    - This means on certain platforms (Android for example), some shenanigans may be required.
+Android without Java is possible, but realistically it's best to make a JNI entry point.
 - Pinc does not provide a main loop
+    - For applet based platforms (ex: emscripten, WASI), this means potentially making your code either reentrant or just running it on another thread
+- Pinc's API has a complete memory barrier from your application.
+Pinc will not give you pointers to accidentally store, and it will not store any pointers you give it. (other than the allocation callbacks of course)

 ## This library is barely even started.
 Here's what's left to do:
 - (PARTIALLY DONE) set up interface for window backend
 - implement SDL2 + raw OpenGl backend
     - add tests as things are implemented
+- Make sure all of the important TODOs are handled
+- Make the library public
+    - Not yet at where the Zig version is, but the library is usable.
 - finish pinc graphics header
     - Just base it off the original one.
     - Changes I want to make: